StatistikStadtZuerich/sszvis/docs/bar-chart-vertical/README.md

 This example shows several edge cases and specialties:

 * Long axis labels can be word-wrapped by configuring the axis component
-* Long axis ticks can be toggled to aid chart reading, which can be useful to see when looking at static charts
+* Long axis ticks can be toggled as guide lines to aid chart reading, which can be useful to see when looking at static charts
 * Missing data renders a tooltip stating that there is no data.
 This uses `sszvis.behavior.move` to provide hover functionality in the absence of a bar.

 ```project